icicleio/icicle/src/Loop/README.md

 When an event is scheduled in the event loop through the methods `poll()`, `await()`, `timer()`, `periodic()`, and `immediate()`, an object implementing `Icicle\Loop\Events\EventInterface` is returned.
 These objects provide methods for listening, cancelling, or determining if the event is pending.

-Please see the [Event API documentation](Events) for information on each specific type of event.
+See the [Event API documentation](Events) for information on each specific type of event.